lennyleadership/code_cokbuk/content.en/docs/01_R_codes/06_load_data/01_work_with_Excel/01_load_single_excel.md

 # Tips

-I personally wouldn't use library(xlsx) (which I believe contains your read.xlsx) because it has a java dependency...
+I personally wouldn't use library `xlsx` (which I believe contains your read.xlsx) because it has a java dependency...

-# Load one sheet in a csv, xls, xlsx file
+# Load one sheet in a csv, xls, xlsx file with `readxl`

-## Libraries

 `readxl` can read xls and xlsx files.